-The Russian firm recorded a net income of \$2.3 billion, up from \$0.7 billion a year
+The Russian firm recorded a net income of \$2.3 billion, up from \$0.7 billion a year earlier and beating broker estimates by 3%.

 Why?
 Higher oil prices are again a key factor, but the weak rouble actually helped Rosneft as they make a lot of their income from foreign currency-based revenues.
 Even when earnings are repatriated they are more than offset by exporting gains.